sheldon-benard/DigitClassification/README.md

 # DigitClassification

-report.pdf is our final report;
+report.pdf is our final report; 551-project contains the code for our project